The EMBARQ global network catalyzes environmentally and financially sustainable transport solutions to improve quality of life in cities.

 Alok is the Chief Operating Officer at EMBARQ India.

-Ashok is the research analyst for the Climate and Energy Program.
+Ashok is the research analyst for the Global Energy Program.
 He provides research and analysis, communications and outreach support to the Green Power Market Development Group in India.

 This blog post was co-authored with Soffia Alarcon-Diaz, an intern with WRI's Climate and Energy program.